Asus ROG Swift OLED PG27UCDM 27"

 Common Features

-• Both monitors use QD-OLED, OLED/AMOLED display technology.
+• Both monitors use a QD-OLED, OLED/AMOLED display type.

 • Both monitors have a response time of 0.03 ms.